 Indicate the method of accounting used in preparing this return.
 See General Instruction C.

-Whether or not the organization enters any amount on line 1 of Form 990-EZ, the organization must either check the box in Item H or attach Schedule B (Form 990, 990-EZ, or 990-PF).
+Whether or not the organization enters any amount on line 1 of Form 990-EZ, the organization must either check the box in Item H. Schedule B or attach Schedule B (Form 990, 990-EZ, or 990-PF).
 Failure to either check the box in Item H or file Schedule B will result in a determination that the return is incomplete.
 Complete and file Schedule B if the organization met any of the following conditions during the tax year:

 It is a section 501(c)(3) organization and met the 33 1/3% support test of the regulations under sections 509(a)(1) and 170(b)(1)(A)(vi), checks the box on Schedule A (Form 990 or 990-EZ), Part II, line 13, 16a, or 16b, and received from any one contributor, during the tax year, contributions of the greater of $5,000 (in money or property) or 2% of the amount on Form 990-EZ, Part I, line 1 (contributions, gifts, grants, and similar amounts received).
 An organization filing Schedule B can limit the contributors it reports on Schedule B using this greater than $5,000 or 2% threshold only if it checks the box on Schedule A (Form 990 or 990-EZ), Part II, line 13, 16a, or 16b;

 It is a section 501(c)(3) organization that did not meet the 33 1/3% support test of the regulations under sections 509(a)(1) and 170(b)(1)(A)(vi), and received during the tax year contributions of $5,000 or more from any one contributor;